-The theoretical and experimental studies are done on a semiactivelly controlled structure in the Washington University Structural Control and Earthquake Engineering Laboratory (WUSCEEL), as shown in the figure 1.
+Fig. 1.
+Photograph of the test structure II.
+EXPERIMENTAL SETUP The theoretical and experimental studies are done on a semiactivelly controlled structure which is designed and constructed by the the Washington University Structural Control and Earthquake Engineering Laboratory (WUSCEEL), as shown in the figure 1.
 The test structure is of 6 stories, single bay, steel frame and 188cm tall and has a mass of 147kg, distributed uniformly among the floors.
 A couple of MR dampers is installed between the ground and first floor, and the other couple between the first and second floors of the structure.
 Control forces applied to the structure are sensed by means of force transducers placed in series with the MR damper.
 Absolute accelerations are measured at each floor of the structure by means of capacitive accelerometers.
-Ground excitations are obtained by means of a uniaxial seismic simulator, which consists of a $1.5m \times 1.5m$ aluminium sliding table mounted on high-precision, low friction, linear bearings.
-The MR damper used in the experiments consists of two steel parallel plates (see figure 2) with the dimension of $4.45cm \times 1.9cm \times 2.5cm$ .
+Data acquisition, control actions and system evaluation are realized through a DSP-based real time control system fabricated by dSpace, Inc., which includes a 16-bit 16-analog input PC board (DSP2003) and a 16-bit 8-analog output PC board (DSP2101).
+Ground excitations are obtained by means of a uniaxial seismic simulator, which consists of a $1.5m \times 1.5m$ aluminium sliding table (PEGASUS) mounted on high-precision, low friction, linear bearings.
+The MR damper used in the experiments is a prototype device fabricated by the Lord Corporation for testing and evaluation.
+It consists of two steel parallel plates (see figure 2) with the dimension of $4.45cm \times 1.9cm \times 2.5cm$.
 Damper force is generated when the moving plate, coated with a thin foam saturated with MR fluid, slides between the two parallel plates.
 An electromagnet, consisting of a coil installed at one end of the devices, produces the magnetic field applied on the MR fluid of the saturated foam.
 The center plate of the device is 0.495cm thick, resulting in a gap of 0.071cm.
 Thus, a maximum force of 29N can be generated by each device, which is approximately 1.6% the weight of the structure.
 Electric power is supplied to the device by means of a current amplifier in which an output DC current between $0 \sim 1.2A$ is present when an input voltage between $0 \sim 4V$ is applied.

-The dynamic motion of the structure is represented by the following equations:
+Fig. 2.
+Schematic diagram of shear mode MR damper The dynamic motion of the structure is represented by the following equations: